ILIAS-eLearning/ILIAS/tests/README.md

 To execute the complete ILIAS test suite you can either run the respective bash script or call the `PHPUnit` executable directly.

-Bash (all additional arguments passed are passed to the `PHPUnit` test runner:
+Bash (all additional arguments passed are passed to the `PHPUnit` test runner):

 ```bash
 ./CI/PHPUnit/run_tests.sh